-• The consolidated financial statements incorporate the acquired entity's results as if both entities (acquirer and acquiree) had always been combined from the date that common control was achieved.
-Consequently, the consolidated financial statements reflect both entities' full year's results, even though the business combination may have occurred part of the way through the year.
-In addition, the corresponding amounts for the previous year also reflect the combined results of both entities, even though the transaction did not occur until the current year.
+• The interim consolidated financial statements incorporate the acquired entity's results as if both entities (acquirer and acquiree) had always been combined from the date that common control was achieved.
+Consequently, the interim consolidated financial statements reflect both entities' full periods results, even though the business combination may have occurred part of the way through the period.
+In addition, the corresponding amounts for the previous period also reflect the combined results of both entities, even though the transaction did not occur until the current period.